melharfi/MELHARFI-2D-Game-Engine/README.md

-# MELHARFI 2D Game Engine 1.5
+# MELHARFI 2D Game Engine 1.6
 2D Game Engine + Network Library + Pathfinding + Windows GUI + Mouse Event handler "ALL-IN-ONE"

 ## *Description*

-MELHARFI.dll is a standalone DLL to create 2D games easily or add an animated graphics to your application.
+MELHARFI.dll is a standalone DLL that to create 2D games easily or add an animated graphics on a you application.
-Don't worry about many details in the usual way or adding a complex third party application, only to make some graphics in your form.
+Don't worry about many details in the usual way or adding a complex third party application, only to make some dynamic graphics in your form.

-It's commonly useful for beginners and for advanced people.
+It's commonly useful for beginners and for advanced people, as I’ll show you my own game that I build with it (at the end of that topic).

-The library is built with C# so you can use it in any .NET language such as VB.NET since it supports .Net Framework 4.0 or higher and Visual Studio 2015 or higher (some lambda expression not handled by VS 2013 or older).
+The library is built in C# language so you can use it in any .NET language such as VB.NET while it supports Framework 4.0 or higher and Visual Studio 2015 or higher (some lambda expression not handled by VS 2013 or older).

+It's the first and unique library for graphics using GDI+ as far as I know.

 ## *Tutorial*